Reklen/filemagic/README.md

 ## Configuration

 Create a `filemagic.rb` file on config/initializers.
-If using S3 to cache/store files needs to have refile cache/store configurated.
+If using S3 to cache/store files needs to have refile cache/store configurated, if S3 cache/store is not set on initializer file Refile will use host FileSystem to store images.

 ```ruby
 require "refile/s3"